Tickford Racing: Super2 Series

 The team has also run entries in the second-tier Dunlop Super2 Series in recent years.
 The first of these was in 2010 when the team ran James Moffat in a BF Falcon.
 This was followed by entering Chaz Mostert in 2011 and 2012 using an FG Falcon.
 In 2014 and 2015, the team ran Cam Waters in an older generation (pre-2013) FG Falcon in the Development Series, winning the championship in 2015.

 In 2016, the team expanded to two (2015-spec) FG X Falcon entries for Garry Jacobson and Jack Le Brocq.
 The pairing finished first and second in the championship respectively.
 In 2017, the team continued to run FG X Falcons, for defending champion Jacobson and Josh Kean.
 They also ran a wildcard entry at the Sydney round with Richie Stanaway, who achieved two 3rd-place finishes and a race win in the 4 races held.
 Jacobson finished the championship in 6th position while Kean finished in 19th.
 For 2018 and 2019 the team only fielded one FG X Falcon for Thomas Randle.
 In 2020, the team will field reigning Super3 champion Broc Feeney in one FG X Falcon.
-In 2021 the team will field Zak Best in the same FG X Falcon used by Broc Feeney.
+In 2021 the team fielded Zak Best in the same FG X Falcon used by Broc Feeney, placing 2nd in the 2021 and 2022 championships.

+2023 saw the team expand back to two cars for Super3 Champion Brad Vaughan and Elly Morrow, rebranding the junior team to Tickford Autosport.
+The outfit also featured a one-off Super3 entry for Rylan Gray in an FGX at Adelaide.
+2023 also saw the introduction of the Mustang body to the Super2 Series, with Vaughan taking chassis TR2025, previously driven by James Courtney in 2022, and Morrow in PRA1519, the wildcard chassis driven to a Supercars Series pole position at The Bend in 2022.